MightySpaceman/PyPassHook/README.md

 ## #4 - Bundle Into EXE file
 This next step is technically optional, but necesary if you want the script to run on a computer without python or any of the script's modules installed.

 To compile the code into an EXE file, we will be using the pyinstaller python module.
-If you don't have pyinstaller installed, you can do it easily by opening windows command prompt and typing `pip install pyinstaller`.
-Wait until it finishes installing.
+This was already installed when you used the requirements.txt file.

 Compiling the code is actually pretty easy.
 Open the folder that contains the python file you downloaded, and right click on the path bar above the file list.
 Click 'Copy adress as text'